W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 ³You can temporise and you are capable of enormous procrastination, but you cannot depart entirely from your Creator, Who set the limits on your ability to miscreate.
 ⁴An imprisoned will engenders a situation which, in the extreme, becomes altogether intolerable.
 ⁵Tolerance for pain may be high, but it is not without limit.
-⁶Eventually everyone begins to recognise, however dimly, that there *must* be a better way.
+⁶Eventually everyone begins to recognize, however dimly, that there *must* be a better way.
 ⁷As this recognition becomes more firmly established, it becomes a turning point.
 ⁸This ultimately reäwakens spiritual vision, simultaneously weakening the investment in physical sight.
 ⁹The alternating investment in the two levels of perception is usually experienced as conflict, which can become very acute.